jahwsuf/jahwsuf.github.io/oni/ranching_mark_1/index.md

   * Ranching - this only becomes practical after you have established a sustainable farm, as it requires a second-tier job and a third-tier research to be of _any_ use.
 It's definitely a nice skill, but it's useless when starting out.
   * Kindness - this matters when you start breaking into the Toxic (slime-filled) biome.

-* If possible, I advise picking duplicants for the following roles, prioritized from most to least important:
+* If possible, I advise picking duplicants for the following roles/[builds](dupe-builds#dupe-builds), prioritized from most to least important:
   * A ["Researcher"](dupe-builds#researcher) - someone with a high learning stat and without Small Bladder.
 You have to unlock everything interesting in ONI.
   * A ["Farmer"](dupe-builds#farmer) - someone who can efficiently manage your colony's food and plants.
 Multiplying seeds is important.
   * A ["Pioneer"](dupe-builds#pioneer) (Miner/Architect) - a great digger who can clear out early space for your base.
 All the better if they can construct well.